GeondoPark/attribute-preserve/README.md

 tar -xvf ./data/VOCtrainval_11-May-2012.tar -C ./data
 ```
 ## Distillation
-For stochastic matching, add --stochasticity --drop_percent 0.3 arguments for all below scripts.
+For stochastic matching, add --stochastic --drop_percent 0.3 arguments for all below scripts.

 Overall hyperparameters for training are set by default.
 In folder ./pascal/distillation:
 ### Train teacher